Russia plans to 'decapitate' Ukraine government -U.S. defense official | Law-Order

 The official did not provide evidence.
 The official said this appeared to be the initial phase of a large-scale Russian invasion and included more than 100 missiles launched by Russia, including cruise missiles, surface-to-air- missiles and those launched from the sea.

 There had been no indication of any amphibious assaults yet by Russian forces but they used about 75 military aircraft in the first phase of the invasion, the official added.
 "The targets, thus far... have been primarily focused on military and air defense.
-So barracks, ammunition warehouses, nearly 10 airfields targeted," the official said, adding the United States could not yet determine casualties or damage.
+So barracks, ammunition warehouses, nearly 10 airfields targeted," the official said.

+The senior defense official said the United States had not yet seen an increased threat with regards to Russia's nuclear forces.
+Kyiv reported columns of troops pouring across the borders with Russia and Belarus stretching from the north and east, and landing on the coasts from the Black Sea in the southwest and Sea of Azov in the southeast.

+The U.S. official said the United States had seen indications that Ukrainians were fighting back and warned that the invasion had the potential to be very bloody.
+"It has every potential to be very bloody, very costly and very impactful on European security writ large."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)